Introduction

 For example:

-If your debt is $10,000 and you pay off $6,000, the remaining $4,000 is reported on a Form 1099-C (Cancellation of Debt Income).
+The creditor reports the remaining $4,000 on Form 1099-C. (Cancellation of Debt Income).

 Always consult a tax professional to avoid double taxation or misreporting.